-About our City Manager
+- City Manager

-About a City Manager
+About the City Manager

-The City of Milford is governed under the Council-Manager form of government which is the most popular structure of government in the United States among municipalities with populations of 2,500 or more.
-It is one of several ways U.S. municipalities and counties can organize.
-Under this form, residents elect a governing body including a Mayor to adopt legislation and set policy.
-The governing body then hires a City Manager with broad executive authority to carry out those policies and oversee the local government’s day-to-day operations.
+The City of Milford is governed under the Council-Manager form of government which is the most popular structure of government in the United States among municipalities with populations of 10,000 or more according to surveys by the International City/County Management Association (ICMA).

 The council–manager form is much like a publicly traded corporation in that the elected governing body (city council) is responsible for legislative functions such as establishing policy, passing local ordinances, voting appropriations, and developing an overall vision, similar to a corporate board of directors.
 The city council appoints a city manager to oversee the administrative operations, implement its policies, and advise it.
 The city manager position is similar to that of a chief executive officer, providing professional management to the board of directors.
 The position of mayor present in this type of legislative body is a largely ceremonial title, and is elected, similar to a chairman of the board.